Differences Between Cost Center and Profit Center

 Cost center vs Profit center [Infographics]

-Now that we understand the basic differences between Cost Center vs Profit Center, let us look at each one of them in detail.
+Now that we understand the basic differences between Cost Center vs. Profit Center let us look at each in detail.

 The simple answer is “yes”.

-For example, we will call marketing department as a cost center because the company invests heavily in marketing.
-Because marketing function enables the sales division to generate profits.
+For example, we will call the marketing department a cost center because the company invests heavily in marketing.
+Because the marketing function enables the sales division to generate profits.

-So, even if marketing department is incurring costs and doesn’t generate direct profits, it enables the sales division to generate direct profits for the company.
+So, even if the marketing department incurs costs and doesn’t generate direct profits, it enables the sales division to create direct profits for the company.

-The marketing department also helps understand what the customer needs, as a result, the organization stops doing what doesn’t generate profits and starts doing more of what brings in the result.
+The marketing department also helps understand what the customer needs.
+As a result, the organization stops doing what doesn’t generate profits and starts doing more of what develops.

 Why are cost centers important for organizations?

-Many start-ups may argue that there’s no need to keeping cost centers within the organization since they incur a lot of costs and also don’t generate direct profits.
+Many start-ups may argue that there’s no need to keep cost centers within the organization since they incur many costs and don’t generate direct profits.

-The point is cost centers help profits centers in directing the functions of the company.
+The point is that cost centers help profit centers direct the company’s functions.

 Let’s say there’s no cost center in the organization.
 That means –

 - There will be no research & development in the organization.
-As a result, the organization won’t be developing any new products or won’t innovate on their current products/services.
+As a result, the organization won’t develop any new products or innovate on their current products/services.

 - There will be no customer service department.
-That means no customer would be served well if they face any challenge or issue.
+That means no customer would be served well if they faced any challenge or issue.

-- There will be no branding or marketing department which means that the company will keep producing products but no-one will get to know about the products or about the company.
+- There will be no branding or marketing department which means that the company will keep producing products, but no one will know about the products or the company.

-Yes, if required, sometimes they can be outsourced to the right partner.
+Yes, sometimes they can be outsourced to the right partner if required.
 But without the assistance of the cost centers, the profit centers won’t function well.
-And as a result, there will be less/no profit generation in near future.
+And as a result, there will be less/no profit generation shortly.

 Types of cost centers

 - Production cost centers: These cost centers help in production processes.
-The usefulness of these sorts of cost centers lies in how seamlessly they can help in processing the products.
-For example, we can identify an assembly area as production cost center.
+The usefulness of these sorts of cost centers lies in how seamlessly they can assist in processing the products.
+For example, we can identify an assembly area as a production cost center.

-- Service cost centers: These cost centers help provide a support function to enable the other profit center to function well.
-For example, we can talk about human resource department as service cost center since human resource department helps to enable sales division into making more profits for the business.
+- Service cost centers help provide a support function to enable the other profit center to function well.
+For example, we can talk about the human resource department as a service cost center since the human resource department helps enable the sales division to make more profits for the business.

 How to measure the performance of a particular cost center?

-It’s said that if you can’t measure something, you won’t be able to improve.
+It’s said that if you can’t measure something, you won’t improve.

 That’s why we need to find a way to measure the performance of a cost center.